-- 3.73 The Parliamentary accountability and audit report is required by those entities that report directly to Parliament.
-It is also required in the consolidated DHSC annual report.
-Entities that do not produce a Parliamentary accountability report must nevertheless include an audit certificate and report. - 3.74 DHSC group bodies that are not required to produce a Parliamentary accountability report may include these disclosures within the annual report.
-Where an entity elects not to do this, it must include the disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges as notes within its financial statements. - 3.75 There will be a need to collect data for the consolidated account via the summarisation schedules to assist the completion of this report.
-Therefore, regardless of applicability of this report, all DHSC group bodies must ensure the summarisation schedule is completed. - 3.76 The Parliamentary Report will contain disclosures on the following (as outlined in the FReM Chapter 6), which must be stated as being subject to audit:
+- 3.120 The Parliamentary accountability and audit report is a requirement for those entities that report directly to Parliament.
+It is therefore also required in the consolidated DHSC annual report. - 3.121 Entities that do not produce a Parliamentary accountability report must nevertheless include an audit certificate and report. - 3.122 DHSC group bodies that are not required to produce a Parliamentary accountability report may include these disclosures within the annual report. - 3.123 Where an entity elects not to do this, it must include the disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges as notes within its financial statements. - 3.124 There will be a need to collect data for the consolidated account via the summarisation schedules to assist the completion of this report. - 3.125 Therefore, regardless of applicability of this report, all DHSC group bodies must ensure the summarisation schedule is completed. - 3.126 The Parliamentary Report will contain disclosures on the following (as outlined in the FReM Chapter 6), which must be stated as being subject to audit:

 Sector

 DHSC

-ALBs (incl.

-NHS

-Requirement DHSC England) NHS trusts CCGs
+Requirement DHSC ALBs NHS trusts CCGs

 Statement of Parliamentary Supply Mandatory N/A N/A N/A

+Name of public sector bodies outside

+boundary where department has lead Mandatory N/A N/A N/A

+policy responsibility

-Name of public sector bodies outside boundary where department has lead policy responsibility Mandatory N/A N/A N/A Brief description of material remote contingent liabilities (under Parliamentary reporting requirements not IAS 37) and estimate of its financial effect Mandatory Mandatory Optional (para.3.74) Optional (para3.74.
-An explanation of the regularity of expenditure Mandatory Mandatory Optional Optional A statement is required if cost allocation and charging requirements set by HMT have not been complied with Public Sector or Holders only N/A N/A A statement of losses and special payments over £300k Mandatory Mandatory Optional (para.3.74) Optional (para 3.74) Notation of gifts made over a value of £300k (per Managing Public Money annex 4.12 - note these require HMT approval) Mandatory Mandatory Optional (para 3.74) Optional (para 3.74) Analysis of material (>£1m) fees and charges income.
-This must include: 1) the financial objective(s) and performance against the objectives; 2) the full cost and unit costs charged in year; 3) the total income received in year; 4) the nature/extent of any subsidies or overcharging Mandatory Mandatory Optional (para 3.74) Optional (para 3.74) Audit certificate and report Mandatory Mandatory Mandatory Mandatory
+Brief description of material remote contingent liabilities (under Parliamentary reporting requirements not IAS 37) and estimate of its financial effect Mandatory Mandatory Optional (para.3.12 2) Optional (para3.122 An explanation of the regularity of expenditure Mandatory Mandatory Optional Optional A statement is required if cost allocation and charging requirements set by HMT have not been complied with Public Sector Information Holders only N/A N/A A statement of losses and special payments over £300k Mandatory Mandatory Optional (para.3.12 2) Optional (para 3.122) Notation of gifts made over a value of £300k (per Managing Public Money annex 4.12 - note these require HMT approval) Mandatory Mandatory Optional (para 3.122) Optional (para 3.122) Analysis of material (>£1m) fees and charges income.
+This must include: 1) the financial objective(s) and performance against the objectives; 2) the full cost and unit costs charged in year; 3) the total income received in year; 4) the nature/extent of any subsidies or overcharging Mandatory Mandatory Optional (para 3.122) Optional (para 3.122) Audit certificate and report Mandatory Mandatory Mandatory Mandatory

-\Guidance on the reporting requirements for contingent liabilities, including those too remote to require disclosure under IAS 37 but which must nevertheless be reported to Parliament, can be found in Managing Public Money and within the Contingent Liability Approval Framework published by HM Treasury.
+^{}Guidance on the reporting requirements for contingent liabilities, including those too remote to require disclosure under IAS 37 but which must nevertheless be reported to Parliament, can be found in Managing Public Money and within the Contingent Liability Approval Framework published by HM Treasury.

-\\ Refers to losses and special payments where the total amounts incurred are over the limits prescribed in Managing Public Money (£300k) In the case of reporting on special payments which are severance payments, the detail to be disclosed must include the number of special severance payments made, the total amount paid out, and the maximum (highest), minimum (lowest) and median values of payments made.
+^{} Refers to losses and special payments where the total amounts incurred are over the limits prescribed in Managing Public Money (£300k) In the case of reporting on special payments which are severance payments, the detail to be disclosed must include the number of special severance payments made, the total amount paid out, and the maximum (highest), minimum (lowest) and median values of payments made.
 (An entity must disclose where some of the required detail is excluded due to the reporting of special severance payments conflicting with a legal obligation arising as a result of the Data Protection Act 2018, or otherwise.)